The Fire Sacrifices and Offerings of Israel – The Sin Offering

 The Old Covenant Book of Leviticus outlines five special Levitical fire offerings and sacrifices.
 The Burnt Offering is for sanctifying the whole man in self-surrender to the Lord, even unto death.
 The Meal Offering is the fruit of that sanctification.
 The Peace Offering is the blossoming of the possession and enjoyment of saving grace.
 The Sin Offering is for making amends for sin.
 The Trespass Offering was for the restoration of rights that had been violated.

 The New Testament views all the old covenant sacrifices as types of the death of Christ.
 The five sacrifices bring out different aspects and significance of His one sacrificial death on the cross.
-Lambs sacrificed every morning and evening were the most typical victim, so Jesus is called ‘the Lamb of God, who takes away the sin of the world’ (John 1:29).
+Lambs sacrificed every morning and evening were the most typical victims, so Jesus is called ‘the Lamb of God, who takes away the sin of the world’ (John 1:29).
 Indeed, he died at the time of the evening sacrifice.
 (3)

 The Sin Offering (Leviticus 4:1-5:13)